elizgunay/OnlineStore/README.md

 # Online Watch Store

-This project is a graduation thesis on the topic "Online Watch Store," developed using Spring Boot and Thymeleaf.
+This project is a graduation thesis on the topic "Online Watch Store", developed using Spring Boot and Thymeleaf.

 ## Description